 - Your personal and small business credit score

 - Length of time you have been in business

 - Your business’ annual revenue

 All these will all influence your business’ qualification for equipment financing.

 Equipment financing is perfect for small business owners who have demonstrated success in the market and are trying to grow.
 Many small businesses have been able to use equipment financing to maintain and expand their business operations on the fly.
 Part of this reason is because of its quick approval process.

 Another benefit of equipment financing is that monthly payments on an equipment loan can be considered an operating expense.
 Take note that these are tax deductible.
 Make sure to discuss this with your lender and tax professional when going over the terms of the loan.
-But many small business owners have enjoyed the savings by deducting loan payments in the past.
+But many small business owners have enjoyed savings by deducting loan payments.

-Equipment financing is one strategy for maintaining and expanding your small business no matter how your cash supply is doing.
+Equipment financing is one strategy for maintaining and expanding your small business regardless of your cash supply.
 If you need to repair or upgrade your operations, consider an equipment loan to keep your small business ahead of the game.